emilyy-dev/BetterJails/README.md

 #### Permissions
 All permissions default to operators only.
 - `betterjails.jail` / Lets the user execute the `/jail` command.
-- `betterjails.jail.exempt` / The user with this permission won't be jailed by others (unless offline, but they don't get sent to jail).
+- `betterjails.jail.exempt` / The user with this permission won't be jailed by others (unless offline, but it runs check on join).
 - `betterjails.jails` / Lets the user execute the `/jails` command.
 - `betterjails.unjail` / Lets the user execute the `/unjail` command.
 - `betterjails.setjail` / Lets the user execute the `/setjail` command.